JuezLTI/mongodb-evaluator/README.md

-# Evaluator-template
+# MongoDB validator

 ## Evaluation service
-This repository is a template, that represents components that will be part of JuezLTI's.
+This repository is a evaluator for MongoDB exercises, that represents components that will be part of JuezLTI's.
 ![JuezLTI schema](./docs/JuezLTIs.png/ 'JuezLTIs format')